Ferdilii/motorized_macro_rail_int_fix/docs/UseCaseAnalysis.md

-The purpose of this doc is to help design the user interface, especiall in terms of streamlining the primary usecase.
+The purpose of this doc is to help design the user interface, especially in terms of streamlining the primary usecase.

 ## Primary Usecase